dilipBadal/Square/README.md

 3. Get the key, which is free no need to pay for the premium one

 Thats all for now, you should be all set to run the project now.

-Hit me up if you encounter any bugs!!!
+**Run the project**

+install the concurrently library in the root directory of the project using the command,

+npm install concurrently --save-dev